facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

   # Evaluate the tiny BlenderBot model on twitter data
-  python examples/eval_model.py -t twitter -mf zoo:blender/blender_90M/model
+  parlai eval_model -t twitter -mf zoo:blender/blender_90M/model

 Finally, let's print some of our transformer's predictions with the same display_model script from above.